How does endometriosis affect women in sport?

 Endometriosis is still under-researched and it remains difficult to understand what role race plays with a diagnosis.

-These questions were put forward to Dr Shaheen Khazali, a gynaecologist and endometriosis specialist, who agreed that because periods remain a taboo topic in Black and Asian communities, it could mean these communities are under-diagnosed.
+These questions were put forward to Dr Shaheen Khazali, a gynaecologist and endometriosis specialist at HCA The Lister Hospital, who agreed that because periods remain a taboo topic in Black and Asian communities, it could mean these communities are under-diagnosed.

 “In some cultures you don’t even want to talk to your mother about your periods.
 I practised in Iran for a number of years and I can tell you that there is certainly an element of that.